 To help with this process, Chen and Wang introduced Kepler, or Kubernetes-based Efficient Power Level Exporter, to capture power use metrics.
 Kepler is an open source project that focuses on reporting, reduction and regression to help curb energy use.

-Kepler integrates with Kubernetes to collect information from the CPU, GPU and RAM through eBPF -- extended Berkeley Packet Filter -- programs to measure and capture performance.
+The Kepler tool integrates with Kubernetes to collect information from the CPU, GPU and RAM through eBPF, or extended Berkeley Packet Filter, programs to measure and capture performance.
 Kepler collects data at the kernel level so that the energy can be attributed to processes with as much transparency as possible.

 Once Kepler collects the data, IT ops teams can put it into Prometheus to translate the metrics into readable dashboards to help make energy conservation decisions.
 In addition, Kepler uses regression and machine learning models to estimate future energy consumption and improve accuracy.

 In the future, the Kepler project hopes to make an energy consumption and carbon emissions dashboard to display the carbon footprint per pod.
-It also hopes to provide energy-aware pod scheduling and node tuning.
+The tool's developers also hope to provide energy-aware pod scheduling and node tuning.